How can I become a school speaker?

-If the answer is yes, then you could make a successful school speaker as part of Humanists UK’s School Speakers Programme.
-Humanists UK provides a high-quality, professional support service to schools via visits from trained volunteers.
+If the answer is yes, then you could make a successful school speaker as part of Humanists UK’s School Speaker Programme.
+Humanists UK provides a high-quality, professional support service to schools in England, Wales and Northern Ireland via visits from trained volunteers.
 We are training Humanists UK members to work with teachers to raise student’s understanding of humanism and have a meaningful impact on the intellectual development of young people.

 |2021 School Speaker Training Courses

 |Saturday 24 April 2021||Online||Friday, 26 March 2021|

 You will find further information about the school speaker role in the application information pack.

 Please note that courses are only open to members of Humanists UK, or those prepared to become members, and that we can only accept applicants who live in England, Wales or Northern Ireland.

 If you are interested in applying for a course listed above, please complete and return the application form to email@example.com.